tingweichien/Dragonfly_Web_Crawler/Readme.md

 ## 1. Introduce

-- Crawl the data from recording sytem, doing data processing and save it to the MySQL
+- Crawl the data from recording system, doing data processing and save it to the MySQL
 - Print the data into google map
 - Develop the GUI by ***Tkinter*** and ***PySimpleGUI***
 - Plot the charts by ***matplotlib*** and ***pyecharts***